gubaruch/Data-mesh-util/README.md

 now that we have central catalog in place , we can run step 2 .

-step 2 is where the consumer will request access to the data products in the catalog , he will do that by subscription model
+step 2 is where the consumer will request access to the data products in the catalog , he will do that by a subscription model

 asking for specific tables/databases and what type of premissions are required.

-go to the mesh account , and in Cloud9 enviorment click on the left side on the **2_consumer_request_access.py** file
+in the Cloud9 enviorment go to your termnial tab.

-is you try to run it , you will see it will ask for  - - database_name , - -tables ,  - - request_premissions
+if you try to run it , you will see it will ask for  - - database_name , - -tables ,  - - request_premissions

-before entering the right parameters , we first set the enviorment variable same as we did in previous steps ,double clickiing on the 2\_consumer\_request\_access and then clicking on  **ENV  **

-this is where we create an enviorment file which will point to our ceredntials file. set Name for  **CredentialsFile** and Value to  **/home/ec2-user/environment/Data-mesh-util/test/sample-test-creds.json**

 now we can enter the relevant command , here is an example of how that should look like :

 in this example we gave only select premisions to the consumer

-'Data-mesh-util/test/reinvent/2_consumer_request_access.py --database_name tlc303guy --tables usecase* —request_permissions Select'
+`python 2_consumer_request_access.py Data-mesh-util/test/reinvent/2_consumer_request_access.py --database_name tlc303guy --tables usecase* —request_permissions Select`

 the subscription will be stored in a dynamodb table.

-you can now run  step 2_5_list_pending_access_requests.py , before running it set up the **ENV** as you have done in previous steps.
+you can now run  step 2_5_list_pending_access_requests.py.

 this will help us see exactly what the pending requests are for the central account to aprove and provide premissions .